mik-tf/tfcloud-marketplace/USAGE_GUIDE.md

 3. User completes registration form
 4. User is redirected back to the application
 5. Frontend stores authentication state
-6. Backend creates user profile in FaunaDB
+6. Backend creates user profile in MongoDB Atlas

 ### Creating a Deployment